Government scheme gives you up to £2,000 per child

 How the Tax-Free Childcare scheme works & how to sign up

 You'll be able to pay money in using your debit card, by setting up a standing order, or by making a payment from your bank account.
 Only one parent can open the account – though both can, of course, use it – so you'll need to decide in whose name you open it.

 The Government should top it up with the extra cash the same day.
-So put in £80 on Monday, and it should be boosted to £100 hours later.
+So put in £80 on Monday, and it should be boosted to £100 within hours.
 However, you must let the funds clear overnight before you can use them to pay for your childcare, which you do by selecting your provider and transferring the money via your Tax-Free Childcare account.
 Others, such as grandparents or family friends, can also put cash in.

 We've been told by MoneySavers that it can take up to five working days (sometimes longer) for funds to reach the childcare provider, and that payments are sometimes not made by the system if they're due to go out on a weekend or bank holiday – so if you can, try to plan your payments to avoid these issues.